 What makes plantar warts particularly annoying is that instead of growing outward like other warts, the pressure on your feet pushes the warts inward instead.
 This can hurt like crazy, especially if the wart is located on a high-traffic area like the heel or ball of your foot.

 Sometimes plantar warts go away on their own, but sometimes they don’t, or not as quickly as you’d like.
 Aggressive cryotherapy and salicylic acid, found in over-the-counter wart removal products such as Compound W, have been shown to help in wart removal, but results from studies of other more MacGyver-ish remedies are, well, meh at best.

 Yet a quick search online shows that indeed people are using — and swearing by — at-home remedies as diverse as duct tape, apple cider vinegar and urine.
 And filming these efforts in uniquely bizarre yet intimate YouTube videos that you probably don’t want to watch over lunch.

-So we decided to ask wart buster Sara Mahmood, D.P.M., whose official title is doctor of podiatric medicine at Northwest Hospital & Medical Center, if indeed some of these more intriguing methods might actually work — and if so, why.
+So we decided to ask wart buster Sara Mahmood, D.P.M., whose official title is doctor of podiatric medicine at the Vascular Center at UW Medical Center - Northwest, if indeed some of these more intriguing methods might actually work — and if so, why.